 Daily total withdrawal limits are also in place, so while you should be able to withdraw S/ 700 a few times in one day, for example, don’t be surprised if you hit a wall eventually.
-Scotiabank has a daily limit of $800 or its equivalent in soles, while BCP has a daily limit of S/ 2,000 or $800.
+Scotiabank has a daily limit of $800 or its equivalent in soles

-Update: As of September 2017 (and perhaps earlier), BCP is restricting foreign cards to only one ATM withdrawal (in soles) per month.
+In the second half of 2017, BCP really started messing with foreign card holders by introducing a monthly withdrawal limit of S/700.
+That, quite frankly, is ridiculous.
 I contacted the bank and asked for some explanation for this, but they were unwilling to give me more information, apart from saying that the restriction will be in place for six months.
 It seems totally crazy, but that’s the deal.

 Other daily withdrawal limits might be in place with your bank back home, so check with them before traveling.